CMU-Graphics/Scotty3D/assignments/A3/T6-direct-lighting.md

 - Add estimate of incoming light scaled by BSDF attenuation.
 Given a sample, we don't know whether it came from the BSDF or the light, so you should use `Material::evaluate`, `Material::pdf`, and `Pathtracer::area_lights_pdf` to compute the proper weighting.
 What is the PDF of our sample, given it comes from the combined distribution?

+Once you have finished making modifications to `sample_direct_lighting_task6`, you'll need to change the `SAMPLE_AREA_LIGHTS` global variable to be true in order to test your changes.

 ---

 ## Tips